 An individual who declares a medical exemption has consulted with a health care provider about the risks and benefits of receiving the COVID-19 vaccine and the provider has determined and certified in writing that a COVID-19 vaccination is not advised for the individual.

 Yes, to both questions.
-SU faculty and staff who declare an exemption may be on site at a university location; however, these individuals are required to wear a face covering in accordance with the Seattle U Face Covering Policy; use the Safe Start Health Check daily; submit to COVID-19 surveillance testing beginning as early as September; and follow any enhanced workplace safety or public health recommendations for those who are not fully vaccinated.
+SU faculty and staff who declare an exemption may be on site at a university location; however, these individuals are required to wear a face covering in accordance with the Seattle U Face Covering Policy; use the Safe Start Health Check daily; submit to COVID-19 surveillance testing; and follow any enhanced workplace safety or public health recommendations for those who are not fully vaccinated.

 In order for Seattle U to effectively monitor public health conditions on campus, individuals who are not fully vaccinated will need to complete the Safe Start Health Check one to two hours before they arrive each day that they come to campus.
 Fully vaccinated individuals are expected to complete the Safe Start Health Check any time that they experience symptoms or are exposed to someone infected with COVID-19.

 Seattle U will use information from Safe Start Health Check to provide health guidance and quarantine information to anyone with symptoms or who may have had an exposure to COVID-19.

 Surveillance testing refers to regular testing for individuals who are not experiencing any COVID-19 symptoms.
 Beginning as early as September, faculty and staff who are not fully vaccinated or who do not disclose their vaccination status may be required to submit to COVID-19 surveillance testing and/or other additional requirements aimed at keeping our community safe.